The Bolton News

 The Bolton News – formerly the Bolton Evening News – is a daily newspaper and news website covering the towns of Bolton and Bury in north-western England.
 Published each morning from Monday to Saturday and online every day, it is part of the Newsquest media group, a subsidiary of the U.S media giant Gannett Inc. The current editor is Richard Duggan, who also oversees other titles in the North West of England.

 Briefly

 The Bolton News has an approximate circulation of 7,589.

 On 11 September 2006 the Bolton Evening News became The Bolton News, which saw the newspaper being sold from the morning onwards.
 It considered several names, including Bolton Daily News and Bolton News.
 Newsquest bought these internet domain names in May 2006.

-The editor of The Bolton News is Richard Duggan (who also oversees other newspapers in the North West as Regional Editor, including the Lancashire Telegraph, Bury Times, The Oldham Times, the Warrington Guardian and Wirral Globe.
+The editor of The Bolton News is Richard Duggan (who also oversees other newspapers in the North West as Regional Editor, including the Lancashire Telegraph, Bury Times, The Oldham Times and The Messenger.
 Saiqa Chaudhari is the audience and content editor for the website, while Roger Airey is in charge of print production.
 The sports editor is David Pye and the chief football correspondent is Marc Iles.